andy23512/blog-zh-tw/source/_posts/tangent-s-unofficial-charachorder-and-forge-learning-progress-statistic.md

 ## Speed Achievement Stats

-{% blockquote %}
-  Here are the statistics about how long it took users to reach some notable typing speeds.
+{% collapsecard "Show Detail" %}  Here are the statistics about how long it took users to reach some notable typing speeds.
 Their statistics metrics, boxplots, and histograms would be shown.

 Notable typing speeds: